itechKaitoQueiroz/gha-env-poc/README.md

 - `opengine-core`: not in use at the moment.
 To be used for server side functions, utility libraries, APIs, etc.
 - `opengine-template`: website template.
 All websites should extend this package.
 - `eslint-config`: `eslint` configurations (includes `library` and `nuxt`)
-- `typescript-config`: `tsconfig.json`s used throughout the monorepo
+- `typescript-config`: Typescript config templates used throughout the monorepo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).